nismod/git-novice/_includes/slides/08-collab.md

 ---

-## Version History, Backup, and Version Control
+## Discuss: Version History, Backup, and Version Control

 Some backup software can keep a history of the versions of your files.
 They also allows you to recover specific versions.
 How is this functionality different from version control?
 What are some of the benifits of using version control, Git and Github?